 4. Panhala Fort, Panhala

 20 km away from the main city of Kolhapur, Panhala Fort is strategically situated looking over a pass, which was a major trade route from Bijapur in the interior of Maharashtra, in the majestic Sahyadri mountain range.
 Tarabai, the queen regent of Kolhapur spent her formative years in the fort.
 Some parts of the fort are still intact making it a must-visit destination in Maharashtra.
-It’s not only popular among architectural enthusiasts but also make a great trekking route for trekking lovers.
+It’s one of the most wonderful forts in Maharashtra map not only for architectural enthusiasts but also because it provides a great trekking route for adventure lovers.

 5. Raigadh Fort, Raigadh

 Located at a height of 820 m, Raigadh Fort is perched on the lush green Sahyadri mountain range.
 Climbing 1737 steps will take you to the fort, which offers spectacular views of the valley down below.
 One of the most popular forts in Maharashtra, it was considered the most secure fort in the entire region.
-A great pride of the Marathas, the fort tells the story of their glorious past.
-The forts was called by 15 different names during different empires: Reddi, Shivlanka, Raigadh, Rashivata, Islamgadh, Nandadeep, Tanas, Badenur, Rairi, Jambudweep, Raigiri, Rajgiri, Bhivgad, Rahir, and Gibraltar of the east.
+Great pride of the Marathas, the fort tells the story of their glorious past.
+The forts were called by 15 different names during different empires: Reddi, Shivlanka, Raigadh, Rashivata, Islamgarh, Nandadeep, Tanas, Badenur, Rairi, Jambudweep, Raigiri, Rajgiri, Bhivgad, Rahir, and Gibraltar of the east.
 During Nizamshahi rule, the fort was used to keep prisoners.

 6. Shanivarwada Fort, Pune